Uganda is the world’s # 8 coffee producer and, after Vietnam the largest exporter of Robusta coffee.

 - Robusta has a very spicy flavour, a full aroma with only light acidity and is thus very digestible.

 - In 2013, the Uganda Coffee Farmers Alliance (UCFA) – an association of 54,000 small farmers – began to capture and manage their coffee deliveries with a smartphone app.
-This makes the coffee production more transparent and efficient, which benefits the farmers.
+This makes the kahawa production more transparent and efficient, which benefits the farmers.

 Kahawa